 Social media coupon campaigns also lend themselves fairly well to gamification.
 Encourage users to click on posts which will lead them to single-use “Mystery Rewards”, or use “First To Claim” coupons which offer discounts of diminishing return the more users click on it.
 For example, the first 10 users may get a 20% discount, the next 10 get 10% and the next 10 get 5%.

 Oh, and giving users access to a special promo on their birthday or the anniversary of their first purchase/interaction with you is always a good idea.
-This level of personalisation is what will make customers feel valued, helping to secure their loyalty to you.
+This level of personalisation is what will make customers feel valued, helping to secure customer loyalty.

 4. Tap into influencers and micro influencers